gcarvalho/RSync/README.md

 After configuration is done, go to the Tools menu => RSync => Synchronise the whole tree.
 This will take a while, if your project is very big.
 Don't worry, it will be a lot faster after this first time.

 Now change a file and save it.
-If properly setup (and if you didn't stumble on an unknown bug), ot should show up on your remote host.
+If properly setup (and if you didn't stumble on an unknown bug), it should show up on your remote host.

 ## To do